kmarkiv/kmarkiv.github.io/README.md

 ### About Me

 I am a Ph.D.
 Student at the School of Computer Science at Carnegie Mellon.
 I specialize in Human-Computer Interaction for Development (HCI4D).
 Prof. Amy Ogan and Prof. Tim Brown are my amazing advisors.
 We work on building and evaluating low-cost technology to support teachers in low-resource contexts.

-### Research Interests
+My research interests are:

 * **ICTD**: Aspirations, Assets based design
 * **Human-Centered AI**: Chatbots, IVR (Interactive Voice Response)